 Fees for training workshops may include travel, lodging, or meal expenses required for such workshops; materials such as slides or software for course adaptation; technical services.

-Composition and Role of Instructional Development Review Committee
+Composition and Role of IDF Review Committee